Future Tense in Spanish (Uses, Conjugations and Examples)

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Here is your quick guide to the key ways of expressing the future tense in Spanish:
+Before we get started, if you’re pressed for time, here is your cheat sheet to the key ways of expressing the future tense in Spanish:

 Type of future tense | How to form | Usage | Example sentence |